-10-day Hokkaido Indy Trip Logistics
+10-Day Hokkaido Indy Trip Logistics

 Planning an international ski trip can be overwhelming; luckily, you have connections!
 This page is dedicated to where to meet, what flights to book, what to bring, and details about transportation and money on your ski trip.